Menopause, belly fat – Why?

 Next, estrogen drops to the point where you stop menstruating, and the hot flushes come full force.
 During this time we tend to see increasing insulin levels due to typical weight gain with abdominal fat gain which then causes an increase in inflammation and more of an increase in cortisol.

 The hunger hormones leptin and ghrelin go “out of whack” due to menopause too.
 In short, these control cravings and appetite- again entirely fixable.
 How?
 Mainly, with my anti-inflammatory diet (and exercise plus some tricks explained in my weight loss solutions article).
-As a reminder, I’d like to add two thumbs up for a nutritional ketosis diet for weight loss.
+As a reminder, I’d like to add two thumbs up for a nutritional ketosis diet.
 Doing this sort of diet plan which is fully explained in the article just linked, will help with cravings and excess hunger from the high ghrelin levels.

 The weight loss that results from the diet will help rein in the high leptin (the other hunger hormone) levels, too.
 As you lose weight, your insulin levels (signifying inflammation and usually oxidative stress as well) will normalize.
 To speed that up, I always add a good curcumin supplement and supplements to decrease leptin by increasing BDNF.